zhaow-de/sacd/README.md

 Origin: https://github.com/DocMarty84/sacd by Robert Tari <robert.tari@gmail.com> under GPL.

-Zhao Wang <zhaow.km@gmail.com> ported to macOS and adapted for Tascam DR-100.
+Here is the porting for macOS and adaptation for Tascam DR-100.

 ## Description